 Grounding And Bonding Definitions (Article 100: National Electrical Code)

 Bonding Conductor or Jumper.
-A reliable conductor to ensure the required electrical conductivity between metal parts required to be electrically connected.
+A reliable conductor to ensure the required conductivity between metal parts required to be electrically connected.

 Bonding Jumper, Main.
-The connection between the grounded circuit conductor and the equipment grounding conductor at the service.
+The connection between the grounded circuit conductor and the equipment conductor at the service.

 Bonding Jumper, System.
 The connection between the grounded circuit conductor and the supply-side bonding jumper, or the equipment grounding conductor, or both, at a separately derived system.